From: Awaiting dates

 The Amsterdam Winter Paradise

-- Dec 14th, 2023 – Jan 1st, 2024, the RAI Amsterdam (Amsterdam Convention Centre) is transformed inside and out into the place for your Ultimate Winter Experience.
+- Awaiting dates – The RAI Amsterdam (Amsterdam Convention Centre) is transformed inside and out into the place for your Ultimate Winter Experience.

 - Skate under a blanket of lights on the indoor and outdoor skating rink, discover the ultimate view of Amsterdam from the mega Ferris wheel or the high whirligig and slide from the tube slide on real snow!
 For the luxurious partygoers try the Hüttefest, a private chalet for 10 friends with the best view at Het Muziekpodium and a special bar so you don’t have to queue.

 - Most popular catering establishments in the city temporarily open their doors here, including Ron Gastrobar, No Rules and Popov.
 Settle down at one of the wooden tables and make sure you don’t miss the evening program.